rhyspowell/rosa-end-to-end/README.md

 The script starts with a quick_export.sh file check, thats due to my workflow and the need to set certain settings to make the script run correctly.
 It is also a file where you can set password, region, cluster name and version.
 These can also be set, using the -p, -r, -c and -v options into the script.
 Other than password some defaults have been set in the script.

 For the terraform build variables.tf contains whats required with some sensible generic defaults. ```terraform.tfvars``` is an easy way to override anything you would want to customise in this area.

+### Destroy Script

+This will allow you to clean up the cluster build.
+Should the build script fail its recommended that this be run to make sure everything is deployed in a clean fashion.